linamnt/gasptemp/content/pages/FIP.md

 Title: FIP

-Every year the Department of Physiology hosts Frontiers in Physiology (FIP), a symposium which brings together and encourages interactions between graduate students and faculty members from all four platforms and institutions, allowing us to share our work and findings.

-This year, we will be hosting the 37th Annual FIP Symposium on May 9th, 2017, following the Macallum Lecture on May 8th, 2017 by our world-renowned Macallum and FIP speaker, Professor Catherine Dulac, Higgins Professor of Molecular and Cellular Biology, Howard Hughes Medical Institute, Harvard University.
-Dr. Dulac’s research interests in epigenetics, olfactory and pheromone signalling in sexual behaviour will appeal to all members of the Department.

-We look forward to organizing a successful and eventful FIP symposium.
-Keep these dates free, and we hope to see you all there!

-Stay tuned for more information!
+Dear Physiology Students,

+Abstract submissions for the **37th Annual Frontiers in Physiology Research Symposium (FIP)** is now closed!
+Frontiers in Physiology is an annual research day for the Department of Physiology; providing students and faculty from across our four independent platforms and institutions with the opportunity to share their research.
+This year, FIP will be held on **Tuesday May 9th, 2017**.

+Should you have any questions regarding abstract submission, please email khanna.kim@mail.utoronto.ca.
+Thank you.

+Sincerely,
+GASP Co-Vice-Presidents

 ![alt]({filename}/posters/FIPcollage.jpg)